coveooss/json-schema-for-humans/README.md

 If several `$ref` points to the same definition, only render the documentation for this definition the first time.
 All other occurrences are replaced by an anchor link to the first occurrence.

-*Note*: If the feature is off (`--no-link-to-reused-ref`) and there is a recursive definition, the generation will crash with a `RecursionError`.

 ##### --minify/--no-minify
 *Deprecated* Use `--config no_minify` or a config file